 Say how much time the tenant has to fix the problem if the tenant has that option

 Include the landlord’s address and the date of the notice

-If a Notice to Quit or Demand for Possession is required, the landlord must serve it in one of three ways:
+If a notice to quit or demand for possession is required, the landlord must serve it in one of these ways:

-Leaving it at your home with a member of your family who is old enough and responsible enough to give it to you, with a request that it be given to you
+By giving it to a member of your household who is old enough and responsible enough to accept it, with a request that it be given to you (substitute service)

-If your landlord didn’t give you the required notice, you may have a defense.
-It applies in eviction cases to recover possession of the property in all of the following situations:
+If your landlord didn’t give you the required notice, you may have a defense in an eviction case to recover possession of the property in all of the following situations:

 Causing extensive and continuing damage to property

 Did You Do What Your Landlord Requested?